Is the Bible the Word of God?

 Last Thought

-Have you ever wondered why God doesn’t just appear in the sky for the whole world to see so that everyone would immediately realize and accept that He exists and that He has spoken to us through His written Word?
+Have you ever wondered why God doesn’t simply appear in the sky for the whole world to see, so that everyone would immediately recognize and accept that He exists and has spoken to us through His written Word?

 As an answer to this question, consider this quote from Philip Yancey –